ma1nadhar/java-coding-projects/README.md

 ### ReadUserInput.java
 + Uses Scanner class for Java user input
-+ Outputs user input information
++ Uses If/Else Statements for Error Handling

 ### ParseString.java
 + Uses a class Integer and Double